b2network/docs/tech_architecture/B2_DSN_AI.md

    As task complexity continues to increase, the existing single LLM or fixed processes struggle to meet the dual demands of real-time performance and professional depth.
 There is an urgent need to seamlessly integrate more expert models, private APIs, or edge devices, but traditional centralized coordination methods cannot support the high-frequency asynchronous event flow.

 **B² Network**, anchored to the Bitcoin mainnet and aimed at composable finance and computing, inherently possesses advantages of high security, global accessibility, and scalable data availability layers.
-Therefore, we propose the **Decentralized Signal-Driven Network for Modular and Agentic Artificial Intelligence (DSN-AI)**, which elevates on-chain "events" to **Signals** with signatures, schemas, and timestamps, thereby constructing a unified, verifiable, and asynchronous agent communication bus.
+Therefore, we propose the **Decentralized Signal-Driven Network for Modular and Agentic Artificial Intelligence (AI Signal)**, which elevates on-chain "events" to **Signals** with signatures, schemas, and timestamps, thereby constructing a unified, verifiable, and asynchronous agent communication bus.
 Specifically:

 * **Decentralized Trustworthy Timeline**: All Signals are first written to the B² Rollup and submitted to Bitcoin via the B² Hub, combining the irreversible UTXO ledger to provide globally synchronized causal order and tamper-proof auditing.